christopher5106/christopher5106.github.io/_posts/2016-02-04-bidmach-tutorial.markdown

 Let's now go further with file data sources.

-For the purpose, let's create 50 files of data, 50 files of labels, with random values each for the demonstration :
+For the purpose, let's create 50 files of data, 50 files of labels, with random values for the explicative variables, and a weighted sum for the label, for the demonstration :

 {% highlight scala %}
+val params = drand(30,1)

 0 until 50 map( i => {
+  val fmat = FMat(drand(30,100))
-   saveMat("data%02d.fmat.lz4" format i, FMat(drand(2,100)));
+  saveMat("data%02d.fmat.lz4" format i, fmat);
-   saveMat("label%02d.imat.lz4" format i, IMat(drand(1,100) > 0.5))
+  saveMat("label%02d.fmat.lz4" format i, params ^* fmat)
 })
 {% endhighlight %}